JaspervB-tud/AmpliDiff/README.md

 - runtimes_X.txt : this file contains information on the runtimes of AmpliDiff steps, as well as an ordered list of the selected amplicons and corresponding primers
 - sequences_included_X.txt : this file contains the identifiers of sequences that were considered Here X denotes the seed that was used (even when using all genomes), N the rank of an amplicon (when it was selected, 1 for first), and Y an index for the primer (e.g. AMPLICON_2_F3 referes to the third forward primer for amplicon 2).

+### Example
+The ```example``` directory has a small example with some test data to run AmpliDiff.
+It also includes the expected output in order to check if your installation gives the correct results.